genedan/cl-practitioners-guide/chapter_3/package_management.rst

 one may wish to produce link ratios.
 The input triangle and link ratios are often thought of together during the phase of data analysis.

-Rather than have references to data and its transforming functions scattered throughout a file, the practitioner may wish to group them together in a single object to make it easy to mentally reason about it.
+Rather than having references to data and its transforming functions scattered throughout a file, the practitioner may wish to group them together in a single object to make it easy to mentally reason about it.
 This is where the concept of classes comes into play - it is an abstract representation of data and its associated functions, grouped together.